-The English Language Learners (ELL) program offers individual and group instruction to meet the needs of students whose primary language is not English and have limited English proficiency.
+The English Language Learners (ELL) program offers individual and group instruction to meet the needs of international students with limited English proficiency.
 We prepare students for College Prep classes by providing an extensive program of English instruction on different levels (emerging, expanding, and bridging English language proficiency).
 For the students with emerging English proficiency, we offer individual tutoring in a student's primary language to ensure access to the core curriculum.

-In addition, we offer ELL Social Studies courses which are taught by teachers in the Social Studies Department and are open to ELL students.
-The University of California grants admission credit "a" for all of the ELL social studies courses and credit "b" for one year of ELL (English EL28) and one year of Intermediate Composition.
+In addition, we offer ELL Social Studies courses which are taught by teachers in the Social Studies Department and are open to international students.
+The University of California grants admission credit for all of the ELL social studies courses and for one year of bridging ELL (English EL28).

-Because our English Learner students contribute a welcoming diversity to our campus, we encourage them to participate in school activities and clubs, so they can experience the social life of an American high school.
+Because our international students contribute a welcome diversity to our campus, we encourage them to participate in school activities and clubs, so they can experience the social life of an American high school.
 This not only promotes cross-cultural understanding, but also helps young people maintain a positive self-concept.

-If English Learner students are at the emerging or expanding levels in English proficiency (that is, if they do not speak, read, and write in fluent English), and if they plan to earn a diploma of graduation, we urge them to enroll in the ELL program at Gunn High School.
+If international students are at the emerging or expanding levels in English proficiency (that is, if they do not speak, read, and write in fluent English), and if they plan to earn a diploma of graduation, we urge them to enroll in the ELL program at Gunn High School.